classycodeoss/android-nfc-http-tunnel/README.md

 # android-nfc-http-tunnel

-Sample code for blog post.
+Sample code for blog post https://blog.classycode.com/tunneling-http-over-nfc-on-android-using-host-card-emulation-907947a721ac#.uw8iovncn.

 Contains the following:

 - Android app that uses Host Card Emulation (NFC) to communicate with an NFC terminal
 - libnfc-based terminal interfacing with a PN532 reader connected to a RaspberryPi via SPI